gerrie-myburgh/code-scanner-ver2/README.md

 # code-scanner-ver2

 ## General
 This plugin scans text files and extract blocks of lines that start with a specific pattern.
-This pattern can be somethink like `////`.
+This pattern can be something like `////`.

 Once a block is extracted it is written to a md file in the current vault.
 One block of lines goes into one .md file.

 The extraction of the blocks is done by using rust based executables.
-The zip file is [located](https://github.com/gerrie-myburgh/code-scanner-ver2/releases/download/1.0.0/get-comments.zip) at this location on github.
+The zip file containing the executables is at [location](https://github.com/gerrie-myburgh/code-scanner-ver2/releases/download/1.0.0/get-comments.zip)  on github.

 The source for the rust program can be found at [github](https://github.com/gerrie-myburgh/get-comments).

-Download the zip file and extract the content then place the executable files in the root of the code-scanner-ver2 plugin folder.
+Download the zip file and extract the content then place the executable files in the root of the ***code-scanner-ver2*** plugin folder.
 The names of the executable files are:

  1. `get-comments-linux`
  2. `get-comments-macos`